johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Distributed actors are `Codable` and are represented as their _actor address_  in their encoded form.

-In order to be true to the actor model's idea of freely shareable references, regardless of their location (known as the property of [*location transparency*](#location-transparency)), we need to be able to pass distributed actor references to other–potentially remote–distributed actors.
+In order to be true to the actor model's idea of freely shareable references, regardless of their location (known as the property of [*location transparency*](#location-transparency)), we need to be able to pass distributed actor references to other--potentially remote--distributed actors.

 This implies that distributed actors must be `Codable`.
 However, the way that encoding and decoding is to be implemented differs tremendously for actors and non-actors.
 Specifically, it does not make sense to serialize the actor's state - it is after all what is isolated from the outside world and from external access.